 - 1/4 teaspoon nutmeg

 Spray a glass casserole dish with oil spray (I use coconut oil)

-Peel and slice apples and place in large mixing bowl.
+Peel and slice apples and place in a large mixing bowl.

-Spread the apple mixture in casserole baking dish.
+Spread the apple mixture in the prepared casserole baking dish.
+Set aside.

 Bake, uncovered, for 30 minutes or until apples are tender and cooked through.